Transit for All: Mapping Equitable Bike2Subway Connection using Region Representation Learning: Transit for All

 where $\alpha$ balances intra-view and inter-view learning.
 Through joint optimization, \modelname produces a region representation that encodes geographic context and multimodal interactions.
 The region representation for a cold-start station $i$ is thus obtained by:

-where \( x_i^1, x_i^2, x_i^3 \) denote multimodal input features from image data, urban infrastructure, and socio-demographics (see details in Section~\ref{imp}), and \( x_i^c \) denotes the final learned region embedding used for predicting bike demand at station \( i \).
+where \( x_i^1, x_i^2, x_i^3 \) denote multimodal input features from satellite imagery, urban infrastructure, and socio-demographics (see details in Section~\ref{imp}), and \( x_i^c \) denotes the final learned region embedding used for predicting bike demand at station \( i \).